 - 1 cup / 65 gms Dessicated coconut

 - 15 Dates, soaked in hot water for 10 minutes Save the water, as you might need it.

 - 1.5 Tbsp Flax seeds

-- 1 Tbsp Dried rose petal powder, finely chopped pistachio, dessicated coconut Optional, for topping
+- 1 Tbsp Beetroot powder, finely chopped pistachio, desiccated coconut Optional, for topping

 - Add all the ingredients (add dates without their water) to a blender or food processor.
 Blend together till everything is smooth and sticky.
 Taste and adjust for sweetness.
 If you'd like it to be sweeter, you can simply add some honey/maple syrup/ agave syrup, to the "dough".